-If you consider that you have been injured due to medical negligence – a medical accident or negligent medical treatment – then you may be able to claim compensation.
+If you consider that you have been injured due to medical negligence – a medical accident or negligent medical treatment Contact Us Now.
+You may be able to claim compensation.

 - • injuries suffered as a result of surgery (e.g bowel or bladder injury)

 - • failure to diagnose injuries or illness